Strategy · 10 November 2024 · Updated 24 April 2026

 The problem: AI-generated texts, translations, or analyses are used without review.
 Hallucinated numbers, incorrect citations, or inappropriate tone go straight to the customer.

 The solution: Four-eyes principle before any external send-off.
 Fact-check against verifiable sources.
 For legally or financially relevant texts, human final review is mandatory - the responsibility stays with the company.
+Reasoning models (GPT-5 with thinking mode, Claude 4.x with Extended Thinking) reduce trivial hallucinations but do not replace human review on sensitive content.

 Mistake 3: Prompts that are too vague